 In order to protect you, we reserve the right to verify your identity before processing any such request.

-You may review, correct, update or change your personal information at any time by contacting us at email@example.com.
-Often, where you have signed up for an online account on one of our websites you can also amend you details via that online account.
+You may review, correct, update or change your personal information at any time by contacting us at firstname.lastname@example.org.
+Often, where you have signed up for an online account on one of our websites you can also amend your details via that online account.

 As a reminder, if you have any questions about this statement or your personal information, please contact us at email@example.com.